 So Tom Leopard, the church administrator at that time, began the tedious process of applying to the Federal Communications Commission for a broadcasting license.
 After 10 years of prayer and hard work, the FCC granted us a construction permit and the last education FM frequency in Birmingham.
 We began broadcasting Feb.
 20, 1998.

 WLJR’s station is located in Briarwood Presbyterian Church, and the transmit antenna is located high atop Double Oak Mountain.
 The Lord blessed us with a great tower location!
 The signal has been heard an amazing 45 miles away from the tower, far better than anyone imagined.
+Late in 2013, WLJR became available on the internet.
+This now means the station can be heard around the world, 24 hours a day, seven days a week!

 Funding has been (and is) provided by designated gifts and by members, one of whom was a handicapped member who wished to make our worship services accessible to those unable to physically attend Briarwood.